nus-cs2103-AY2324S2/ip/docs/README.md

 # GoldBot User Guide

-// Update the title above to match the actual product name

 ![GoldBot](Ui.png)

 GoldBot is a desktop chatbot for managing tasks, optimized for use via a text-based interface.